Human Efforts to Understand the Ahadith

 This purpose has remained unchanged in the changed circumstances.
-It is this purpose that should be the basis of unity among the work of scholars of our times.
-They are the ones who have the responsibility to review the entire hadith literature and develop consensus beyond sects and schools of thought differences to ensure that the divine message is properly understood in our times The purpose of these efforts is to ensure that the differences between the Quranic text and the ahadith, if there are any, and the differences between various ahadith, if there are any, should be understood in the proper context.
+This purpose should be the basis of unity among the work of scholars of our times.
+They are responsible for reviewing the entire hadith literature and developing consensus beyond sects and schools of thought differences to ensure that the divine message is intact in our times.
+The purpose of these efforts is to enable us to understand the differences between the Quranic text and the ahadith, and between various ahadith should be understood in the proper context.

 Deen and the understanding of the Quran cannot be left to the whims and wishes of individuals, especially when the differences are vast.
-It cannot be left to the sectarian differences, ideological schisms and political interests of the interpreters.
+It cannot be left to the interpreters' sectarian differences, ideological schisms, and political interests.

 But the process to develop a consensual approach will take longer.
-In the meantime, the students of ahadith and the Quran and the followers of Islam can approach the vast literature with care and responsibility ensuring that the main purpose, i.e. understanding the divine the message, the Quran remains supreme and uncompromised.
+In the meantime, the students of ahadith and the Quran and the followers of Islam can approach the vast literature with care and responsibility, ensuring that the main purpose, i.e., understanding the divine message, the Quran remains supreme and uncompromised.

-Thus, in my personal methodology to understand the deen, I adopt the following approach.
+Thus, in my methodology to understand the deen, I adopt the following approach.

 1. Focus on the Quran and its universal message to humanity.